justinmahar/netlify-domain-redirector/README.md

 From here, you can configure the deploy to use your origin domain through Netlify.
 [Read the instructions here.](https://docs.netlify.com/domains-https/custom-domains/)

+## Tips

+- **Be sure to redeploy.** You must redeploy your site after the environment variable has been configured.
+- **Redirects are fast.** There is a 3-second delay before the React app (screenshot above) is rendered.
+The redirect will likely happen so quickly that you will not see it.
+- **Reuse the same repo.** You can deploy the same repo as many times as you'd like in Netlify, each with different configured redirect URLs.
+You don't need a new repo for every redirected domain.

 ## Troubleshooting

 `URIError: Failed to decode param '/%REACT_APP_REDIRECT_URL%'`